What’s the issue?

 What work has been done?

 It has been pleasing to see our partners at the Centre for Endowment Asset Management adding some academic rigour to this debate.
-Their 2015 research paper1 looked at the success of engagements from a single asset manager with 613 public US companies over a 10-year period.2 The study concluded that successful engagements lead to meaningfully improved financial and share-price performance, alongside better governance, over the 18 months following activity.
-They have followed this work up with a more global study in which the preliminary results indicate similar trends.3
+Their 2015 research paper looked at the success of engagements from a single asset manager with 613 public US companies over a 10-year period.1 The study concluded that successful engagements lead to meaningfully improved financial and share-price performance, alongside better governance, over the 18 months following activity.
+They have followed this work up with a more global study in which the preliminary results indicate similar trends.2

 We believe these findings provide compelling academic evidence that quantifies the impact of engagement.
 The studies back up what one might expect given the nature of share ownership and capitalism.
 The financial crisis highlighted several cases where both management and shareholders had been working on the basis that “while the music is still playing we’re still dancing”.
 While at Newton we are active investors, and obviously we may sell shares where we see deteriorating conditions, we do look to encourage positive long-term behaviour while we are owners, and our investment time frame is generally long.
 With average holding periods of over four years, it is in the interests of our clients for us to encourage long-term sustainable behaviour in the companies in which we invest on their behalves.
 Over time, we see these efforts result in better management, which can lead to better returns for clients and improved outcomes for society in general.

 We therefore remain committed to continuing with active engagement and also to voting actively on the shares we hold for our clients as a core part of our investment process.
 We have seen a number of areas where we have been able to help drive corporate change, from better disclosure to pushing for corporate reform and engaging actively on the details of many corporate incentive packages.
-We think that all of these play a part in ensuring better outcomes for the companies we invest in.
+We think that all of these play a part in ensuring better outcomes both for the companies we invest in and for our clients.

 Your capital may be at risk.
 The value of investments and the income from them can fall as well as rise and investors may not get back the original amount invested.